Tetrachloroethylene oxide

 Tetrachloroethylene oxide, perchloroethylene oxide (PCEO) or tetrachlorooxirane, is the perchlorinated analogue of ethylene oxide and a proposed metabolite of tetrachloroethylene.
 It is a halogenated epoxide with the formula C2Cl4O.
 Tetrachloroethylene oxide is fairly stable but rearranges to trichloroacetyl chloride at higher temperatures.

 Production

+The synthesis of tetrachloroethylene oxide via the oxidation of tetrachloroethylene was described by the French chemist A. Besson in 1894.
+He identified the compound as the epoxide of tetrachloroethylene, noted its boiling point as 110 °C and named it "oxide of perchlorinated ethylene" (oxyde d'éthylène perchloré).

-Tetrachloroethylene oxide was first synthesised by the English chemist Frederick William Kirkbride in 1940, by exposing a mixture of oxygen and chlorine in tetrachloroethylene to UV light.
+Tetrachloroethylene oxide was later synthesised by the English chemist Frederick William Kirkbride in 1940, by exposing a mixture of oxygen and chlorine in tetrachloroethylene to UV light.

 Tetrachloroethylene oxide can be obtained by the direct oxidation of tetrachloroethylene under UV light.

 Reactions

 Unlike most epoxides, PCEO does not polymerise.

 PCEO reacts with methanol, with mercury(II) chloride as the catalyst, giving methyl trichloroacetate and hydrogen chloride: